Nepal polls: Rise of two new parties ends monopoly of traditional forces in Madhes region | Politics

 Raut defeated JSP president and former deputy prime minister Upendra Yadav with a huge margin from Saptari-2 constituency.

-''Now we will play a key role in Parliament," Raut, the only lawmaker of his party, said in an interview to the government-run Gorkhapatra daily.
+''Now we will play a key role in Parliament,'' Raut, the only lawmaker of his party elected directly, said in an interview to the government-run Gorkhapatra daily.

-Raut had made education, health and employment the main agenda of his party during the election campaign.

-''We have raised issues like corruption, good governance and farmers' welfare," he said.
-Nagarik Unmukti Party based in Tharu dominated south-west Nepal, which joined mainstream politics recently, was established by Resham Chaudhary who is serving jail term for the past eight years as he was accused in the Tikapur incident in which some policemen were killed during the Tharu community's movement.

 Chaudhary is the founder and patron of the party.
 His wife Ranju Shrestha and two other candidates from the party have won HoR election under direct voting.